Head-On Collision Claims in Ada, OK

 Skid Mark Analysis

-Roadway evidence reveal pre-crash actions.
+Physical evidence at the scene reveal pre-crash actions.

 Surveillance and Dashcam Footage